 Could be Will Be Prosecuted, which is just a tad sad rather than horrifying.

-Either way, it's entirely possible that the sign was actually there before Piglet's grandfather, and he really did call himself "Tresspassers Will".
-Or his uncle did ("Tresspassers after his uncle, and William after Tresspassers.")
+Either way, it's entirely possible that the sign was actually there before Piglet's grandfather, and he really did call himself "Trespassers Will".
+Or his uncle did ("Trespassers after his uncle, and William after Trespassers.")

-There's an episode of the cartoon series where the group meets a giant wind-up gorilla Gary Stu.
-After he misunderstands Christopher Robin telling his friends he isn't keeping him (he had meant to say he was a gift for a friend), the wind-up toy goes to be in the woods by himself...and then sadly declares he needs to "unwind" and pulls out his wind-up key.
-He gets better when the main cast finds him and puts the key back in but we just saw a heartbroken toy commitsuicide!
+In The New Adventures of Winnie the Pooh episode "Monkey See, Monkey Do Better", the group meets a giant wind-up gorilla Gary Stu named Bruno.
+After he misunderstands Christopher Robin telling his friends he isn't keeping him (he had meant to say he was a gift for a friend), Bruno goes to be in the woods by himself...and then sadly declares he needs to "unwind" and pulls out his wind-up key.
+He gets better when the main cast finds him and puts the key back in, but we just saw a heartbroken toy commitsuicide!

 "But the most wonderful thing about Tiggers is....I'M THE ONLY ONE!"...left?